 RESEARCH CHALLENGES

 We target a reduction of pesticide application and a more widespread use of techniques – aligned with EU regulations and directives on food quality and sustainable use of pesticides.
-Our deliverables consist of knowledge generation, knowledge transfer and method development in the domains of (non-exhaustive list):
+Our deliverables consist of knowledge generation, knowledge transfer and method development in the domains of:

 - Pest and disease monitoring services, including resistance management